-We use large administrative datasets collected by the regulator of the Chilean credit market, the Superintendence of Banks and Financial Institutions (Superintendencia de Bancos e Instituciones Financieras, SBIF).
-The data covers the period between January 2013 and December 2015, which subsumes the roll-out of the policy change in interest rate regulation described above in Section 2.1.
+We use administrative data collected by the market regulator, the Financial Markets Commission (Comisión para el Mercado Financiero, CMF).
+The data cover the period between January 2013 and December 2015, which includes the roll-out of the policy change.
 Our population of interest is that of potential borrowers.
-We define potential borrowers as the broad set of consumers with some relationship with the consumer credit market, defined as having used any product offered by banks, ranging from checking accounts to mortgages.
+We define this population as all consumers with some relationship with the consumer credit market, defined as having used any bank product, from checking accounts to mortgages.
 This set covered 2.5 million consumers in January 2013, as much as 25% of the working-age population in the country.
 We observe demographics, income and credit history for each potential borrower.
-We exploit two main administrative datasets: one that contains every loan contract signed and one that provides a large sample of loan applications by borrowers.
-In both cases, we merge borrower demographic information and credit histories.
+We exploit two main administrative datasets: one that contains every loan contract signed and one that provides a large sample of loan applications.

 We complement administrative data with a household survey that we designed and administered.
 We exploit this data to provide complementary evidence for our model assumptions and to aid the interpretation of the estimates of consumer welfare effects we obtain from our model.
 In particular, we collect data from 1,003 consumers who applied for loans at least twice between 2013 and 2015, and were rejected by at least one bank in that period.
-The objective of this sampling strategy was to target a population of risky borrowers that were likely to be affected by the policy change we study and, at the same time, were familiar with the market.
+The objective of this sampling strategy was to target a population of risky borrowers that were likely to be affected by the policy change we study and that were familiar with the market.
 The survey collects information about financial literacy, familiarity with credit market, search and application behavior in the credit market, and the evolution of household finance over the period of interest.